lucasamtaylor01/Templates-Latex/README.md

 ## 🚀 Como começar?
 1. Selecione o template
 2. Baixe o `/latex` do template
-3. Faça upload no [overleaf](https://www.overleaf.com/) do arquivo `.zip` do template OU abra o descompacte e use localmente no seu compilador LaTeX favorito
+3. Faça upload no [overleaf](https://www.overleaf.com/) do arquivo `.zip` do template OU descompacte e use localmente no seu compilador LaTeX favorito

 ## 📄 Licença